pau1a/Transcrypt/SAIS.md

 * Break-glass credentials are stored offline and only used during operational emergencies.
 * The break-glass path may modify infrastructure, firewall rules, or restore backups, but **may not deploy features**.
 * All break-glass actions must be captured in operator logs immediately after recovery.
+* Break-glass SSH also uses port 3698, subject to the same allow-list and key-only restrictions.

 This provides a survivability path without undermining the integrity of normal operations.